xapian/xapian/xapian-bindings/python3/docs/introduction.rst

   import xapian

 They currently require at least Python 3.3.
-We've not tested with Python 3.1 - test results and any patches needed are most welcome.

 The Python API largely follows the C++ API - the differences and additions are noted below.